nika-cmd/simple-microservices/README.md

 # simple-microservices
 Simple client-server program with some three micro services.
+Uses TCP and UDP connections.
 (From a class assignment)

 ## How to use
 Check user manual for instructions for how to run program.